ansys/create-python-project/src/templates/gRPC-api/README.md

 - **-I ../../protobufs** tells the compiler where to find files that your protobuf code imports.
 You don’t actually use the import feature, but the -I flag is required nonetheless.

 - **--python_out=../stubs --grpc_python_out=../stubs** tells the compiler where to output the Python files.
-In this template we generate all the compiled code under the a `stubs` to group tham and to use the same for the client and the server.
+In this template we generate all the compiled code under the `stubs` subdirectory to group them and to use the same for the client and the server.

 - **../protobufs/\*.proto** is the path to the protobuf file, which will be used to generate the Python code.
 By using a regex (`*.proto`), we indicates that all protobuf files will be compiled.